Murder of Samuel Luiz: Victim

 Luiz was born in Brazil and moved to Spain at the age of one.
 His mother was Spanish, and the family lived in Culleredo and later Arteixo, both in the vicinity of A Coruña.
-From the ages of 18 to 20 he studied to be a nursing assistant and worked as one in a nursing home while studying a further course to be a dental prosthetist.
-He played the flute in an Evangelical Christian congregation and did not disclose his homosexuality to his father, who was also of that faith.
+From the ages of 18 to 20, he studied to be a nursing assistant and worked as one in a nursing home while studying a further course to be a dental prosthetist.
+He played the flute in an evangelical Christian congregation and did not disclose his homosexuality to his father, who was also of that faith.
 In a television interview, Luiz's father said that he had only spoken once to his son about the possibility that he was gay, but the young man did not want to continue the conversation.

 Crime

 Street map of the crime scene.
 The red point on the left is the starting site of the crime, the red point on the right is where Luiz was killed.

 According to Luiz's female friend who witnessed the crime, they were on a night out and stepped outside to smoke.
 Luiz was in a video call with another friend and rotated his phone to show the surroundings to the friend.
 A male and a female were walking by and believed they were being filmed.
-According to the witness, the male then walked up to Luiz and said, "you will either stop filming, or I'll kill you, faggot"; to this Luiz replied "Faggot, why?" before being beaten.
+According to the witness, the male then walked up to Luiz and said "you will either stop filming, or I'll kill you, faggot", to which Luiz replied, "Faggot, why?", before being beaten.
 (Note: The word allegedly used was "maricón", commonly used as a homophobic slur.)

 Luiz's friend and other men managed to break up the fight.
 Luiz then asked his friend to find his lost mobile phone.
 While she was away, the attacker returned with 12 others and beat Luiz to death.
 The beating took place over 15 minutes and 250 metres.
 According to the investigation, after the killing the suspects have re-united twice more that night to discuss the incident.
 Presumably, in the second re-union, after learning the victim died, they coordinated between themselves to destroy some of the evidence.